Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis: Introduction

-This paper presents a novel physics-informed approach for the regularization of deep neural network surrogates for systems that are subject to known governing laws which are in the form of a PDE.
-These governing equations are obtained using first principles, empirically-validated laws, and/or knowledge obtained by domain expertise.
-In data-driven modeling of physical and biological systems, this prior knowledge is usually available, but not directly used in training of the models (e.g. \cite{guo2016convolutional,hennigh2017lat,hennigh2017automated}).
-In construction of data-driven deep neural network models, in particular, the prior knowledge about the governing equations can be effectively utilized to ``push" the trained models to satisfy the governing laws.
-Specifically, we do so by creating a regularization term that accounts for the underlying physics by penalizing divergence form the governing equations.
-It is shown through numerical examples that the proposed regularization method offers two main advantages: (1) it effectively prevents overfitting and results in significantly smaller generalization errors, when compared to other regularization methods; and (2) it produces surrogates that are physically interpretable, as opposed to the ones that are trained using purely data-driven approaches.
+This paper presents an approach for physics-driven regularization of DNNs for systems that are subject to known governing laws in form of a partial differential equation (PDE).
+These governing laws are obtained using either first principles, empirically-validated laws, and/or domain expertise.
+In data-driven modeling of physical systems, this prior knowledge is usually available, but not directly used in training of these models (e.g. \cite{guo2016convolutional,hennigh2017lat,hennigh2017automated}).
+In training of DNNs, in particular, the prior knowledge about the governing equations can be effectively utilized to ``push" the trained models to satisfy the governing laws.
+In this work, we do so by creating a regularization term that accounts for the underlying physics; a term that penalizes divergence form the governing equations.
+It is shown through numerical examples that this regularization method offers two main advantages: (1) it effectively prevents overfitting and results in significantly smaller generalization errors, when compared to other regularization methods; and (2) it produces models that are more physically interpretable, as opposed to the ones that are trained using purely data-driven approaches.

+In the past few decades, several machine learning methods have been used as an approximate solution for physical or biological systems.
+Examples include polynomial response surfaces (e.g. \cite{queipo2005surrogate,shanock2010polynomial}), radial basis functions (e.g. \cite{buhmann2000radial,wild2008orbit}), polynomial chaos expansions (e.g. \cite{xiu2002wiener,marzouk2009dimensionality}), Kriging (e.g. \cite{simpson2001kriging,jeong2005efficient}), Gradient-Enhanced Kriging (GEK) (e.g. \cite{bouhlel2017gradient,de2012efficient}), and Support Vector Regression (SVR) (e.g. \cite{smola2004tutorial,clarke2005analysis}).
+Examples of other machine-learning studies for data-driven discovery of PDEs include Ridge regression (e.g. \cite{rudy2017data}), Gaussian process regression (e.g. \cite{raissi2018hiddenb}), polynomial approximation \cite{wu2019numerical}, and nonparametric nonlinear regression (e.g. \cite{voss1999amplitude}).
+Another machine learning method which has been successfully used is the DNN.

+When applied to physical systems, DNN works can be categorized into different groups, based on the specific learning task they address and also based on what they exploit, (empirical or simulation) data and/or underlying physics or governing laws.
+A non-exhaustive list of the tasks is presented in Table \ref{table:literature}.
+The first group includes works which use no information on the physics of the system, because it is either unavailable or too complex.
+The tasks in this group include data-driven modeling and metamodeling (e.g. \cite{shan2018study,nabian2018deep1}), and data-driven discovery of PDEs (e.g. \cite{qin2018data}).
+The studies in the second and third category utilize the available information on the physics of the system, and are generally inspired by the methodology presented in \cite{lagaris1998artificial} for solving differential equations, where the authors used neural networks as a trial solution to these equations, and trained this trial solution such that it satisfies the differential equations.